 First opened in 1978, independent bookstore Annie Bloom’s Books is rivaled locally only by Powell’s City of Books for its selection of new fiction, travel guides, cookbooks and children’s books.
 Kids also love visiting Thinker Toys, where they can enjoy hands-on playtime with the latest creations by Playmobil, Webkinz, Haba and Ravensburger.

-If beer is on your shopping list, there’s no better spot than John’s Market.
+If beer is on your shopping list, there’s no better spot than John’s Marketplace.
 This unassuming-looking store houses more than 400 wines and 1,000 bottled beers, including rare and limited-edition brews.
 John’s also has beers on tap and serves hot and cold sandwiches.